adamZdrojewski/adamZdrojewski/README.md

 <div align="center"><img src="header.png" /></div>

 ### Hello!
-My name is Adam Zdrojewski and I like to code for fun!
+My name is Adam Zdrojewski and I like to program for fun!
 I like web development because it can provide a good logical challenge with a lot of moving pieces while still having an artistic and design component as well.
 I mainly work by myself on smaller projects usually relating to game shows and the software that runs the different components of the game.

 ### Languages/Tools I Use
 ![JavaScript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)